 In fact, the Z80 SoftCard quickly became Microsoft’s No. 1 revenue source.
-And it remained the company’s most successful product until Microsoft introduced a mouse in 1983.
+And it remained the company’s most successful hardware product until Microsoft introduced a mouse in 1983.

-And then comes Windows …
+And then came Windows …

 By the end of the 1980s, Microsoft achieved great success with Windows.
 The PC operating system proved so popular that Microsoft challenged Apple in the marketplace.

 Over the next 20 years, Microsoft’s software-based business model dominated the tech industry, eclipsing Apple’s own-everything-we-make approach.